weaponsforge/git-switcher/README.md

 	- Run `git config --list --show-origin` to view updates.
 	Verify that `.gitconfig` and `.gitcredentials` files are created in **C:\Users\\[USER_NAME]**

 3. Click to run the windows batch script file **main.bat**.
-You may need to run it as an **Administrator** if there will be privelage errors.
+You may need to run it as an **Administrator** if there will be privilege errors.
 	- Select **Option [1]** to **View** the current Git user's global `user.email` and `user.config`
 	- Select **Option [2]** to **Edit** the current global `user.email` and `user.config`
 		- You will be prompted for which Git version control provider would you like to reset the password.